G

 Clarity an agent can extract

-A content-intelligence pass with Claude Haiku scores BLUF clarity and entity density: whether an agent can quickly extract who you are and what the page actually says.
+A content-intelligence pass scores BLUF clarity and entity density: whether an agent can quickly extract who you are and what the page actually says.

 FAQ